-Recent surveys have shown that over 30 % of employees in both manufacturing and service sectors experience the lack of opportunities to utilise their skills.
+Recent surveys have shown that over 30 % of employees in both manufacturing and service sectors experience the lack of opportunities to utilize their skills.
 And they have been trying their damndest to get themselves heard.
 Nothing can erode a sense of empowerment more than your opinions being ignored.
-The silent existence of skillful and valuable individuals in an organisation doesn’t just create a toxic environment but something far worse, an ineffective unimaginative culture.
-No progress is possible if employees cannot be heard anywhere across the organisation.
+The silent existence of skillful and valuable individuals in an organization doesn’t just create a toxic environment but something far worse, an ineffective unimaginative culture.
+No progress is possible if employees cannot be heard anywhere across the organization.
 Their contribution doesn’t always have to be a world changing idea.

 Once teams have gone down this road, even doling out great rewards to those infected by the inertia will not retrieve the disillusioned nor draw them back into the mainstream.
 The glaring truth is that managers listen to ideas and concepts that confirm what they already believe in; thus ignoring or brushing aside possible constructive contribution.
 Tragically it is the demonstration of cognitive dissonance at its best.

-Failure to understand this basic of principles causes organisations to stagnate or grow at below industry standards relying purely on the strength and capacity of an individual.
+Failure to understand this basic of principles causes organizations to stagnate or grow at below industry standards relying purely on the strength and capacity of an individual.